 The Alabama Interfraternity Council (IFC) serves as the governing body for 33 social fraternities at UA, many of which are affiliated with the North-American Interfraternity Conference (NIC).

 The Alabama National Pan-Hellenic Council (NPHC) is the governing and coordinating council for the nine historically African American Greek-letter organizations, of which UA currently has 4 sororities and 4 fraternities.
 NPHC fraternities and sororities are committed to community service and support academic excellence between members and the general student body by providing scholarships, study breaks and other programs.

-The Alabama United Greek Council (UGC) is the governing body for the seven multicultural and special interest sororities and fraternities.
+The Alabama United Greek Council (UGC) is the governing body for the 8 multicultural and special interest sororities and fraternities.
 UGC exists to enable member organizations to share ideas and resources, promote mutual respect and equality, and provide a support network for students on campus.